storageos/storageos.github.io/_docs/install/troubleshoot.md

 ## Docker service will not restart

-If you are unable to restart the Docker service with `service docker start` you may have recieved a more serious error:
+If you are unable to restart the Docker service with `service docker start` you may have received a more serious error:

 ```bash
 root@storageos-1:~# service docker status | grep Active